Wisconsin Foreclosure Laws and Process

 Reinstating the Loan

 Wisconsin law gives you the right to reinstate the loan before the judgment.
 The court will then dismiss the foreclosure.
-You may also reinstate after the judgment (before the sale), which will stay (postpone) the foreclosure; but if you default on payments again, the foreclosure will go ahead.
+You may also reinstate after the judgment (before the sale), which will stay (postpone) the foreclosure, but if you default on payments again, the foreclosure will go ahead.
 (Wis.
-Stat. § 846.05).
+Stat. § 846.05 (2025).)

 Filing for Bankruptcy

 If you're facing a foreclosure, filing for bankruptcy might help.
-In fact, if a foreclosure sale is scheduled to occur in the next day or so, the best way to stop the sale immediately is by filing for bankruptcy.
+If a foreclosure sale is scheduled to occur in the next day or so, the best way to stop the sale immediately is by filing for bankruptcy.
 Once you file for bankruptcy, something called an "automatic stay" goes into effect.
-The stay functions as an injunction that prohibits the lender from foreclosing on your home or otherwise trying to collect its debt, at least temporarily.
+The stay functions as an injunction prohibiting the lender from foreclosing on your home or trying to collect its debt, at least temporarily.

 For more information on federal mortgage servicing laws, as well as foreclosure relief options, go to the Consumer Financial Protection Bureau (CFPB) website.